Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 *A sample index tree using Treekeys.*

-### 3D Node Index Document
+#### 3D Node Index Document

-The [3D Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md) is a JSON resource that describes a node, its index, and information about other sub-resources including bounding-volume information, LoD selection criteria, and parent-child relationships.
-This resource allows for paging or tree traversal without the need to access the more voluminous content within a node.
+The [3D Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md) is used in I3S version 1.6 and earlier.
+For backward compatability with older clients this document needs to be included in 1.7 as well.
+This JSON resource describes the nodes, its index, and information about other sub-resources.
+These resources include the bounding-volume information, LoD selection criteria, and parent-child relationships, which allows for paging or tree traversal without the need to access the more voluminous content within a node.

-**Access the 3D Node Index Document from REST API**
+**Access 3D Node Index Document from REST API**

 <table>
 <tr>